 “The most rewarding part of this side project is seeing my photos end up on my clients’ walls, holiday cards, and even amid their wedding decorations,” she says.
 “I once had an engagement shot end up on the big screen at Comerica Park from friends who were getting married at the Tiger Club.
 That was pretty surreal.”

-While Camargo has found success working with some of the biggest automotive clients in the world, her role as a copywriter isn’t “easy” by any means.
+While Camargo has found success working as a writer in the advertising/social media industry, it hasn’t been easy by any means.
 She credits the experiences she faced as a student at CCS for helping her confront challenges that arise.